PHP on Scalingo

 Example: URL Rewriting (e.g. WordPress)

-Here is an example of legacy .htaccess which won’t work on Scalingo.
+Here is an example of classic .htaccess which won’t work on Scalingo.
 You need to replace it with the Nginx configuration following the example.

 <IfModule mod_rewrite.c>